Taliban say ceasefire will not be extended, as suicide attack kills 18 - Journal du Cameroun

 “Some of the wounded are in a serious condition,” Kamawal added, suggesting the death toll could rise.

-Governor’s spokesman Attaullah Khogyani said 14 people had been killed and 45 wounded when the bomber on foot blew himself up among a crowd of Taliban fighters, local elders and civilians leaving the governor’s compound after attending a special event for Eid.
+Governor’s spokesman Attaullah Khogyani put the death toll slightly higher at 19.
+He said a bomber on foot blew himself up among a crowd of Taliban fighters, local elders and civilians leaving the governor’s compound after attending a special event for Eid.

 On Saturday a suicide assault on a gathering of Taliban, security forces and civilians in the province killed at least 36 people and wounded 65, Kamawal told AFP.